 The National Council of Educational Research and Training (NCERT) appreciates the hard work done by the textbook development committee responsible for this book.
 We wish to thank the Chairperson of the advisory group in science and mathematics, Professor J.V.
 Narlikar and the Chief Advisor for this book, Professor B. L. Khandelwal for guiding the work of this committee.
 Several teachers contributed to the development of this textbook; we are grateful to their principals for making this possible.
 We are indebted to the institutions and organisations which have generously permitted us to draw upon their resources, material and personnel.
+We are especially grateful to the members of the National Monitoring Committee, appointed by the Department of Secondary and Higher Education, Ministry of Human Resource Development under the Chairpersonship of Professor Mrinal Miri and Professor G.P.
+Deshpande, for their valuable time and contribution.
 As an organisation committed to systemic reform and continuous improvement in the quality of its products, NCERT welcomes comments and suggestions which will enable us to undertake further revision and refinement.

-New Delhi 20 December 2005 Director

-National Council of Educational

-Research and Training
+New Delhi 20 December 2005 Director National Council of Educational Research and Training ot to be republished

-RATIONALISATION OF CONTENT IN THE TEXTBOOKS
+RATIONALISATION OF CONTENT IN THE TEXTBOOK